Interpuce/AurorOS/CONTRIBUTING.md

 ## Contributing to the apps

 The apps are not that easy to break, so you can do more changes.
-You cannot create new apps, because it will be you app and not the app for OS.
-Instead try feature request.
+Avoid creating new apps, because they are **your** creation.

 ## Compiling AurorOS